Hugging Face Evaluate Library: load(), compute(), and the One-Liner Everyone Gets Wrong

 # {'score': ..., 'counts': [...], 'totals': [...], 'precisions': [...],

-# 'bp': ..., 'sys_len': ..., 'ref_len': ...}Pass a flat list of reference strings and, depending on the metric, you get either an error or a silently wrong score — the most common mistake with this library.
+# 'bp': ..., 'sys_len': ..., 'ref_len': ...}A flat list of reference strings is read as one reference per prediction (verified on v0.4.6 for both bleu and sacrebleu).
+The dangerous case is having multiple references and passing them flat: the counts stop lining up with predictions, and you get a shape error or, worse, silently mis-paired references.
 (And note the asymmetry above: bleu accepts a different number of references per prediction; sacrebleu does not.)

 Recipe 3 — Score a summary (ROUGE) and exact strings